 Full fishery monitoring, either through an at-sea observer or an electronic monitoring (EM) system, has been required in this fishery since April 1, 2006.
 This requirement will continue for the commercial fishery.
-For the 2022 season, vessel owners/licence eligibility holders in all crab management areas may elect one of the following two options for full (100 percent) fishery monitoring:
+Vessel owners/licence eligibility holders in all crab management areas may elect one of the following two options for full (100 percent) fishery monitoring: